MichaelKuecken/angiogenesis-cpm/README.md

-# angiogenesis-cpm
+# Reference model of contact ihibited angiogenenesis

-This repository contains scripts and analysis tools for CompuCell3d and Morpheus focusing on a CPM model published in Roeland M. H. Merks et al.: Contact-Inhibited Chemotaxis in De Novo and Sprouting Blood-Vessel Growth, plos Computational Biology, 2008
+This repository contains high-level description and schemas to create CPM simulations of Angiogenesis based on previous work published in:

+**R Merks et al, PLOS Comp.
+Biol, 2008.
+"Contact-Inhibited Chemotaxis in De Novo and Sprouting Blood-Vessel Growth"**

+Scripts and analysis tools to implement the simulation in CompuCell3d and Morpheus are included.